 The problem only increased during 2020.
 In October, the Rhode Island Department of Health reported at least 233 overdose deaths by July, which was an increase of 26% from 2019.
 Opioid-related overdose deaths increased by 33% between 2019 and 2020 during the same period.
 Pandemic-related factors and fentanyl-laced drugs were the suspected culprits of the spike.

 By the end of 2020, there were 384 overdose deaths.
 Synthetic opioids accounted for the most overdose deaths, and prescription opioids and heroin also comprised a considerable percentage.
 For the past several years, more than 40% of driving fatalities included alcohol-impaired drivers.
 This is higher than the national average.

 In response to the state’s growing problems of drug and alcohol abuse, it developed the ROAD program.
-The program analyzes capabilities of medical facilities around the state, increases awareness of a recovery-friendly workplace initiative, and much more.
-There are awareness programs for health risks, recovery support, emergency care and other important issues.
+The program analyzes the capabilities of medical facilities around the state, increases awareness of a recovery-friendly workplace initiative, and much more.
+There are awareness programs for health risks, recovery support, emergency care, and other important issues.

 Health and Human Services offices also work with people to find local programs and resources throughout the state.
 Additionally, rehab facilities in RI work hard to help people start their recovery journey.

 To successfully plan an intervention, it’s important to organize a group of people who know the person struggling with addiction.
 To make sure that it has the best chance of succeeding, work with a professional interventionist.
 An interventionist has the experience, knows the right strategies, and knows how to identify the unique needs of people.

 These are the steps for planning an intervention:

 - Contact detox centers in RI to gather information about their programs.

 - Under the interventionist’s guidance, assemble a group of participants who know the individual with the addiction.